ShinNgao12/Analysis-Comedy-channels-in-youtube-/README.md

 # Analysis-Comedy-channels-in-youtube-

-## Part I : Collect Data by channel id
+## Part I : Collect data by channel id
 If you don't know how to get channel id.
 This is a solution: https://www.youtube.com/watch?v=D12v4rTtiYM&t=68s.

 I use youtube api to collect data about 5 famous comedy channels in Viet Nam.
 These are:
-  1. Đông tây promotion
+  1. Dong Tay Promotion
   2. Vie Channel
   3. FapTV
   4. VTV GiaiTri